Riyanat/gitlab-knowledge-graph/README.md

 ```
 npm install
 ```
 Then run the `get-data.js` script.
-This will create a file called `graph-data.json` in the `viz` directory.
+This will create a file called `graph-data.json` in the `viz/files` directory.
+You may first need to create the `files` subdirectory in the `viz` subfolder.
 ```
 node get-data.js
 ```